Posted on

 You can find out more about this trial – which involves about 5 or 6 visits to the research clinic – by visting the central organiser’s website at ZosterFluCOV (bristol.ac.uk)

-As with the previous trial, it is important that you can visit the site repeatedly.
+It is important that you can visit the site repeatedly.
 You will have to make a minimum of 3 visits and more likely 5.
 So you will need to be able to get their easily!

 Covid vaccines